 CHECK YOUR EMAIL REGULARLY!

 • Check on scholarships available through the colleges/universities you applied to.

-• Submit your FAFSA by March 1 to qualify for Cal Grant.
+• Submit your FAFSA NO LATER THAN March 2 to qualify for Cal Grant.

 • SAR (Student Aid Report) sent via email to students who filed FAFSA.
 Emails from the Federal Student Aid Commission may be sent to you in regard to additional documentation needed.

 • Letters of acceptance may begin to arrive.

 • Thursday, March 7TH, 2024 LOCAL SCHOLARSHIP INTERVIEW DAY